snowymx/snowmxdev/README.md

 ### Hi there 👋

-Hi, I'm a Senior Web & Blockchain developer
-I have rich experience with Web & Blockchain area.
+Hi, I'm a Senior Web & Blockchain developer amd I have rich experience with Web & Blockchain area.

 Web Development: